 Good afternoon, everyone.
 Speech-language pathologist/momma here.
-I talk to several parents along the way, inside and outside of my therapy room, that talk about their child’s “speech problems” or how they “just started talking” and how their pediatrician says they’ll “grow out of it.”
-Or there are some children who are not talking yet or meltdown when transitioning from environment to another, but the pediatrician says their child is just “stubborn” or will “talk when they’re ready” or “they will grow out of it.”
+I talk to several parents along the way, inside and outside of my therapy room, that talk about their child’s “speech problems” or how they are “finally starting to make some sounds and words” and how their pediatrician says they’ll “grow out of it.”
+Or there are some children who are not talking yet or meltdown when transitioning from one environment to another, but the pediatrician says their child is just “stubborn” or will “talk when they’re ready” or “they will grow out of it.”

 If you are going along with this theory, I am asking you to seriously rethink this theory.
 Here’s why.

 First of all, I’m not a pediatrician.
 I don’t know what medicines to prescribe if your child has strep or how to tell if a bone is broken and how long they should wear a cast to correct it.
 I am, however, a speech-language pathologist and I know how to perform evaluations to determine if your child does or does not have a speech or language delay or disorder, as well as what treatments to prescribe if there is an issue.

 Do not trust a speech-language pathologist to assess your child’s broken leg.
 Do not trust a pediatrician to assess your child for a possible speech or language delay/disorder.

 To see typical speech development, click HERE.
 To see typical language development, click HERE.
 There are many children out there, ya’ll, many that I treat, have treated, or will treat that never “grew out of it” and never stopped being “stubborn.”
 Several parents of children on my caseload have specifically said, “The pediatrician said they would talk when they’re ready, but they’re still not talking yet.”
 I remember that statement so well because I just heard it a few weeks ago.
 Her child is 3 years old and can say, “Ma-ma,” “Daddy,” and “no.” Those three words are not a recent development.